On Primes of Ordinary and Hodge-Witt Reduction: Primes of Hodge-Witt reduction

 \subsection{Hodge-Witt Abelian varieties}

-Let $X$ be a $p$-divisible group over a perfect field $k$ of characteristic $p>0$.
+Let $X$ be a self-dual $p$-divisible group over a perfect field $k$ of characteristic $p>0$ (we make the self-duality assumption because we work here in the context of abelian varieties).
 Let $X^t$ denote the Cartier dual of $X$ and let $X_{(0,1)}$ be the local-local part of $X$.
 Following \cite[Def 3.4.2]{conrad-book} we say that a $p$-divisible group $X$ is of \textit{extended Lubin-Tate type} if $\dim X_{(0,1)}\leq 1$ or $\dim X^t_{(0,1)}\leq 1$.
 Equivalently $X$ is of extended Lubin-Tate type if $X$ isogenous to an ordinary $p$-divisible group or $X$ is isogenous to a product of an ordinary $p$-divisible group and one copy of the $p$-divisible group of a supersingular elliptic curve.
 We begin with the following proposition: \bpro Let $k$ be a perfect field of characteristic $p>0$.
 Let $A$ be an abelian variety over $k$.
-Then the following are equivalent: \benum \item $A$ is Hodge-Witt. \item $A$ has $p$-rank $\geq \dim(A)-1$. \item The slopes of Frobenius of $A$ are in $\{0,1,\frac{1}{2}\}$ and multiplicity of $\frac{1}{2}$ is at most two. \item The $p$-divisible group $A[p^\infty]$ is of extended Lubin-Tate type. \eenum \epro \bp The equivalence (1)$\iff$(2) is \cite{illusie83a}.
+Then the following are equivalent: \benum \item $A$ is Hodge-Witt. \item $A$ has $p$-rank $\geq \dim(A)-1$. \item The slopes of Frobenius of $A$ are in $\{0,1,\frac{1}{2}\}$ and multiplicity of $\frac{1}{2}$ is at most two. \item The $p$-divisible group $A[p^\infty]$ is of extended Lubin-Tate type. \eenum \epro \bp The equivalence (1)$\iff$(2) is \cite[Corollary 6.3.16]{illusie83a}.
 The equivalence (2)$\iff$(3)$\iff$(4) is immediate from the definition. \ep

-\br In \cite{conrad-book} an abelian variety $A$ with $p$-rank equal to $\dim(A)-1$ is called an \textit{almost ordinary abelian variety}.
-Thus we see that $A$ is Hodge-Witt if and only if $A$ is ordinary or $A$ is almost ordinary. \er
+\br In \cite[Paragraph after 3.4.2 Definition]{conrad-book} an abelian variety $A$ with $p$-rank equal to $\dim(A)-1$ is called an \textit{almost ordinary abelian variety}.
+Thus, we see that $A$ is Hodge-Witt if and only if $A$ is ordinary or $A$ is almost ordinary. \er

-\br Properties of Hodge-Witt varieties and non-Hodge-Witt varieties can be rather distinct.
-A classic example of this phenomenon is implicit in \cite{conrad-book}.
-Since the phrase \textit{Hodge-Witt} is never mentioned in \cite{conrad-book} we provide the following transliteration of the relevant results. \er
+\br As should already be clear from the previous remark, properties of Hodge-Witt varieties and non-Hodge-Witt varieties can be rather distinct.
+But subtler examples of the difference between the two exist and are implicit in \cite{conrad-book}.
+Since the phrase \textit{Hodge-Witt} is never mentioned in \cite{conrad-book}, in \Cref{thm:trans-conrad-book}, we provide the following transliteration of the relevant results. \er